music

 What Genuine Sounds Like

-The word 'genuine' does a lot of work and I want to be specific about what I mean.
-On Ooh Rap I Ya, Clanton is writing songs about longing, about the specific quality of wanting something you can't quite name, about the emotional landscape of being alive in a particular moment.
-The synth tones he uses — warm, slightly overdriven, with a character that sounds analog whether it is or not — carry those feelings without announcing them.
+The word genuine does a lot of work and I want to be specific about what I mean.
+On Ooh Rap I Ya, Clanton is writing songs about longing, about the specific quality of wanting something you cannot quite name, about the emotional landscape of being alive in a particular moment.
+The synth tones he uses, warm, slightly overdriven, with a character that sounds analog whether it is or not, carry those feelings without announcing them.
 The production is not ironic.
 It's not winking at its own period references.
 It's just doing what it needs to do for the songs to work.

 The Underground in 2023